 Consider these points when authenticating via a third-party cloud provider.

 - You should only use a property akamaized hostname with third-party cloud authentication to either retrieve objects from the origin, or for read-only bucket operations.

 - We recommend that you use two separate sets of cloud provider Access Keys, with one dedicated to GET operations and another intended for POST, PUT or DELETE operations.
 For all GET operations, set them up to use a property via Property Manager; for POST, PUT and DELETE operations, you should use the APIs/SDKs offered by the associated cloud provider.

 - You should regularly rotate the cloud provider Access Keys.
 This reduces the likelihood of unauthorized diversion of confidential information.

 Authorizationheader is supported.
 If you're using query string parameters with this authentication, each query parameter in the incoming client request must be sorted alphabetically, and URL encoded.

 For complete details on Cloud Access Manager, see the Cloud Access Manager User Guide.

 Origin Characteristics and Mixed Mode Configuration

 This is a "use case-based" behavior that's automatically included in the Default Rule and used to optimize delivery.
 You need to apply settings for this behavior in the Default Rule.
-However, with Mixed mode Configuration for AMD (MMC), you can also include it in another rule and apply different match criteria to have separate requests use different origin characteristics optimizations.
-For more details, see Mixed Mode Configuration for AMD.
+However, with Mixed Mode Configuration for AMD (MMC), you can also include it in another rule and apply different match criteria to have separate requests use different origin characteristics optimizations.
+For more details, see How to use Mixed Mode with AMD.